vekatze/neut/book/src/terms.md

 ### Semantics

-A term-level `define` is lifted to top-level definitions using lambda lifting.
+A term-level `define` is lifted to a top-level definition using lambda lifting.
 For example, consider the following example:

 ```neut
 define use-define(): int {